MikkoLyly/Concurrent/README.md

 # Concurrent
-Miscellaneous projects related to concurrent programming on MCUs
+Miscellaneous recreational projects related to concurrent programming on MCUs